-The museum recently announced they’ll be closing their New York City location on Park Avenue South this September.
+Earlier this year the museum announced they’ll be closing their New York City location on Park Avenue South this September, and the time has come–Fotografiska will close this Sunday, September 29th.
 The good news is not all hope is lost: the museum plans to relocate to a larger spot in the city.

 An announcement from the museum reads: